-- 5. A proxy may but need not be a unitholder of the REIT.
+- 3. A unitholder (including an Authorised Nominee as defined under the Securities Industry (Central Depositories) Act, 1991 ("SICDA")) entitled to attend a general meeting of YTL REIT may appoint not more than two (2) proxies to participate instead of the unitholder at the 11th AGM via the RP facility. - 4.
+Where a unitholder is an Exempt Authorised Nominee as defined under the SICDA, which holds units in YTL REIT for multiple beneficial owners in one securities account ("Omnibus Account"), there is no limit to the number of proxies which the Exempt Authorised Nominee may appoint in respect of each Omnibus Account it holds. - 5.
+A proxy may but need not be a unitholder of YTL REIT.
 Where a unitholder appoints more than one (1) proxy, the appointment shall be invalid unless he specifies the proportions of his unitholdings to be represented by each proxy. - 6.
 The instrument appointing a proxy shall be in writing under the hand of the appointor or his attorney duly authorised in writing or, if the appointor is a corporation, either under its seal or under the hand of an officer or attorney duly authorised in writing. - 7.
-The appointment of a proxy may be made in hardcopy form or by electronic means as specified below and must be received by Tricor not less than 48 hours before the time appointed for holding the 10th AGM i.e. no later than 11 October 2022 at 3.00 p.m.:- or alternatively, at its Customer Service Centre at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia.
+The appointment of a proxy may be made in hardcopy form or by electronic means as specified below and must be received by Tricor not less than 48 hours before the time appointed for holding the 11th AGM i.e. no later than 10 October 2023 at 3.00 p.m.: - (i) In hardcopy form or alternatively, at its Customer Service Centre at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia.